jameswilkins/blog/content/about/index.md

 ## This Website

-This website is entirely a static website.
+This website is a static website.
 It's stored in its entirety within [GitHub](https://github.com/jameswilkins/blog).
 I utilise [Hugo](https://gohugo.io) to generate a static site from the files stored within git.

 Those generated site is then hosted by [NetLify](https://netlify.com) on a global CDN network.